+We may disclose your personal information for any of the purposes for which it is primarily held or for a related purpose where lawfully permitted.
 We may disclose your personal information where we are under a legal duty to do so, including circumstances where we are under a contractual or lawful duty of care to disclose information.

 We do not share personal information about you with government agencies, organisations or anyone else unless one of the following applies:

 We outsource a number of services to contracted service suppliers (CSPs) from time to time.
 Our CSPs may see some of your personal information.
-Typically our CSPs would include:
+Typically, our CSPs would include:

-All reasonable steps will be taken to ensure that terms of service with our CSPs recognise that we are bound by obligations to protect the privacy of your personal information and that they will not do anything that would cause us to breach those obligations
+All reasonable steps will be taken to ensure that terms of service with our CSPs recognise that we are bound by obligations to protect the privacy of your personal information and that they will not do anything that would cause us to breach those obligations.

 We rely on you to tell us when there are changes to your personal information that we hold about you.
 This could be for example a change of address or employment status.

-Personal Information Security
+Security of your Personal Information

 We take such steps as are reasonable in the circumstances to protect the personal information that we hold from: